kabeleh/iDM/README.md

 # FAIR Data Statement
 Our research complies with FAIR data principles:
 - **F**indable: All data is explained and made available on this `GitHub` repository.
 The naming schemes are explained in this `README`.
+Keywords are used for Search Engine Optimisation and clear reference.
 - **A**ccessible: All data is available on this GitHub repository, except for the Markov chains, which are available on [Zenodo](TODO).
 Furthermore, the thesis is available on [arXiv](TODO) and on the Maynooth University Research Archive Library ([MURAL](TODO))
 - **I**nteroperable:
   - The thesis' `LaTeX` code can be used with any `LaTeX` engine.
 If none is available, a PDF output is provided on [arXiv](TODO), [MURAL](TODO), as well as here on `GitHub`.